Bx64/Awesome-Compendia/awesome-blog/Voter-&-staking-reward-dilution.md

 **[Validator made reward calculators](https://github.com/Bx64/Awesome-Compendia/#tools-validators)**

 Often, voting for a validator near the top of the explorer ranking is a trade-off between stability and rewards.
 A higher ranking validator might give you less reward per BIND voting, but he might also be at less risk to drop out of the forging delegates.
-The same principle applies to lower ranked validators: they will give you more reward per BIND voting, but it might be good to check wether they still remain in a forging position, every so often.
+The same principle applies to lower ranked validators: they will give you more reward per BIND voting, but it might be good to check whether they still remain in a forging position, every so often.
 So, if you want to maximise your rewards, dilution is something you have to understand and work with it.

 But reward sharing is not everything and lots of delegates offer different things to their voters or to the community as a whole.
-So make sure to check the delegate proposals and check wether they are delivering what they have promised.
+So make sure to check the delegate proposals and check whether they are delivering what they have promised.
 In the end, you as a voter have the power to both punish and reward validators by casting your vote.